lucianhu/Masterarbeit/Preprocess_VCFs_and_create _consensus _sequences/README.md

 ## Step 4

-## Preprocess VCFs and create consensus sequences
+# Preprocess VCFs and create consensus sequences

-### Purpose
-The provided Bash scripts serve the purpose of merging variants from different tools into a single VCF file and creating FASTA inputs for a Pangenome pipeline.
-Additionally, there's a script to create FASTA sequences directly from a human reference genome for the Pangenome pipeline.

-## Script 1: Merge Variants and Create FASTA Sequences
+## Script 1: Preprocess VCFs and Create FASTA Sequences

-This script merges variants from different tools into a single VCF file and generates FASTA sequences for downstream Pangenome analysis.
-It processes input data specified in a CSV file containing a list of patient names.
+This script filters and phases variants, producing consensus sequences for constructing a pan-exome.
+It operates on input data provided in a CSV file containing a list of sample names.
+The generated FASTA files must adhere to the PanSN specification.

 ### Prerequisites